 Through to main round: Armenia, Kosovo

 Also in group: Bulgaria (hosts), Scotland

 Also in group: Albania, Andorra

 Through to main round: Moldova (hosts), Greece

 Also in group: Switzerland, Estonia

-- The 36 teams are drawn into 12 groups of three teams, played home and away.
+- The 36 teams competed in 12 groups of three teams, played home and away.

-- The 12 group winners and four best runners-up progress directly to the elite round.
+- The 12 group winners and four best runners-up (Azerbaijan, Finland, Serbia, Slovenia) progress directly to the elite round.

 - The remaining eight runners-up enter main round play-offs.

 Through to main round play-offs: Moldova

 Also in group: Cyprus